 These devices are becoming more popular these days especially since they’re compact and easy to take around with you.
 They can access the internet quickly so you have the ability to stay connected all day long.

 A mobile hotspot usually costs under $100 and connects to your cellular network.
 Depending on the carrier, network speeds can vary depending on if you’re on a 3G or 4G network.
-Overall, network infrastructures have improved over the years so cellular signal is now more reliable throughout most public buildings around town.
+Overall, network infrastructures have improved over the years so a cell signal is now more reliable throughout most public buildings around town.

 Since your plan is usually based on how much data usage you use per month, make sure you know how much data you average per month before you choose to use a mobile hotspot.
-This will give you a good idea how much data you should be purchasing per month.
+This will give you a good idea of how much data you should be purchasing each month.

-First, determine what you actually use your Internet connection for (gaming, surfing the web, streaming movies/music etc.), your daily hours spent online, and how many people/devices will need to be connected.
+First, determine what you actually use your internet connection for (gaming, surfing the web, streaming movies and music, etc.), your daily hours spent online, and how many people/devices will need to be connected.